 Dear FACES Community,

-In those seventeen years, much has changed.
+In those eighteen years, much has changed.
 Today, there are boundless opportunities for travel between the U.S. and China.
 There are millions of students engaged in long and short-term exchanges.
 The web of relationships connecting our nations from across the Pacific has grown and developed, and FACES is changing alongside it.

-Yet those seventeen years also testify to what it still the same.
+Yet those eighteen years also testify to what it still the same.
 They are a testimony to the enduring and growing importance of the FACES mission, which through nearly two decades of profound shifts on the world stage and generations of FACES delegates has remained at its core unchanged.
 While the scope and scale of U.S.-China exchanges has experienced extraordinary growth, FACES continues to facilitate exchanges of a depth and intimacy that are rarely if ever matched.